stevekrouse/cycle/README.md

 * parse string to number
 * allow multiple kinds of each event
 * figure out how to add variables for callbacks (similar to how adding a for-loop does)
-* add method definitions to the scope where vue expressions are evaluated
 * seperate the set_css block into singles
 * better colors for things